Search

 Step 1: Understand Your Opponent: The Exam Blueprint

 Before you read a single page of a textbook, your first and most critical task is to thoroughly dissect the exam blueprint.
 Both the HR Certification Institute (HRCI) for the PHR and SPHR and the Society for Human Resource Management (SHRM) for the SHRM-CP and SHRM-SCP provide detailed content outlines or blueprints.
 This document is your roadmap.
-It tells you:

 • The specific knowledge domains or functional areas covered on the exam.